pixushi/tempted/README.md

 #### Run TEMPTED

-**IMPORTANT NOTE**: Different form the count data, `pseudo_count = NULL` is used so that 1/2 of the smallest non-zero value is added to each sample.
+**IMPORTANT NOTE**: Different form the count data, `pseudo = NULL` is used so that 1/2 of the smallest non-zero value is added to each sample.
 This pseudo count is added for transform=c(“log_comp”, “clr”, “logit”).

 ``` r
 proportion_table <- count_table/rowSums(count_table)